ALBERT FLEGENHEIMER MEMORIAL/NEXT GENERATION SCHOLARSHIPS

 Each year, Michigan Sugar Company offers young women, between the ages of 18 – 23, an opportunity to represent the company and industry by serving as the Michigan Sugar Queen and Court.
 A total of $4,000 in scholarships is awarded to three individuals each year at the Michigan Sugar Festival.

 The Michigan Sugar Company Employee Scholarship was established in 2014 to support and honor our employees and their families.
 The need to acquire additional skills after high school, be it vocational school or college, is extremely important.
 Through this scholarship, Michigan Sugar Company hopes to show its commitment to continuing education while encouraging family members of our employees to achieve post-high school education.
 Two $1,000 scholarships will be awarded each year to a son/daughter or grandson/granddaughter of employees from Michigan Sugar Company.
 The scholarships will be awarded annually and administered by the Saginaw Community Foundation.
 To apply, go to http://www.saginawfoundation.org/site/michigan-sugar/.

 CENTRAL DISTRICT SCHOLARSHIP

 The Central District Scholarship is funded by donations from the members of the Central District Board of Michigan Sugar Company and the Central District Grower Members.
-Up to two $500 scholarships are awarded to two deserving high school seniors, or college freshmen, who have participated in the Michigan Sugar Youth Sugarbeet Program for a minimum of one year and completed a sugarbeet project.
+Up to two $500 scholarships are awarded to two deserving high school seniors, or college first-year students, who have participated in the Michigan Sugar Youth Sugarbeet Program for a minimum of one year and completed a sugarbeet project.
 Applicants must live in the Central District of the Michigan Sugar Company growing area.
-A written essay must be submitted by December 31 of the prior year for which applicant is applying (see Requirements for details).
+A written essay must be submitted by March 31 (see Requirements for details and application).

 MICHIGAN SUGAR COMPANY ANNUAL SCHOLARSHIP AT NORTHWOOD UNIVERSITY